 This is a 2-year graduate programme entirely taught in English, offered to both national and international students.

-The program provides courses which complete the basic mathematical competencies, covering all the main areas of Mathematics (Mathematical Logic, Algebra, Geometry, Mathematical Analysis, Mathematical Physics, Statistics, Numerical Analysis, Optimizations, Foundations of Mathematics).
+The programme provides courses that complete the basic mathematical competencies, covering all the main areas of Mathematics (Mathematical Logic, Algebra, Geometry, Mathematical Analysis, Mathematical Physics, Statistics, Numerical Analysis, Optimisations, Foundations of Mathematics).

 Università di Siena photo archive

 The student is trained to the interaction with specialists working in the scientific and technological areas where the support of advanced mathematical tools is required.
-The acquired skills include the ability to retrieve methodological information from the advanced mathematical literature.
-Students interested in Education can complete the program with courses focused in the foundational and educational aspects of Mathematics.
+The acquired skills include the ability to retrieve methodological information from advanced mathematical literature.
+Students interested in Education can complete the programme with courses focused on the foundational and educational aspects of Mathematics.

 Objectives and professional roles

-The Master's graduate in Applied Mathematics can find jobs in public institutions, public and private companies and research centers, which make use of advanced mathematical methods for the modeling and the analysis of data systems and networks.
-More specifically, the areas which are more suitable to need the competences of mathematical specialists are those connected with financial data analysis, control and optimization of biological data systems, analysis and control of networks and information systems, image processing and cryptography, modeling of general patterns for artificial intelligence and man-machine integrated systems.
+The Master's graduate in Applied Mathematics can find jobs in public institutions, public and private companies and research centres, which make use of advanced mathematical methods for the modelling and the analysis of data systems and networks.
+More specifically, the areas which are more suitable to need the competences of mathematical specialists are those connected with financial data analysis, control and optimisation of biological data systems, analysis and control of networks and information systems, image processing and cryptography, modelling of general patterns for artificial intelligence and man-machine integrated systems.

-The Master's graduates in Applied Mathematics can access PhD programs in Mathematics, and also in the areas of Economics, Technologies and Natural Science, especially where the PhD programs require a solid background of mathematical competences.
+The Master's graduates in Applied Mathematics can access PhD programmes in Mathematics, and also in the areas of Economics, Technologies and Natural Science, especially where the PhD programmes require a solid background of mathematical competences.
 The Master's graduates in Applied Mathematics can access the graduate courses which enable to a career in educational institutions.